-- 1. Slowly position the upper jaw into place.
-Ensure the thrust washer is in place.

-- 2. Install the main shaft.

-- 3. Install the left and right bearings.

-- 4. Remove the pivot fixture tool from the start-up kit. - 5.
+- 1. Position the Lower Jaw into place. - 2.
+Install the main shaft. - 3.
+Install both main bearings. - 4.
+Remove the pivot fixture tool from the start-up kit. - 5.
 Thread the middle bolt into the shaft and tighten until the bolt is snug and the shaft cannot be pulled any further. - 6.
 Slowly tighten the bearing bolts.
 Alternate bolts every 1 revolution.
 Tighten until the bolts are snug and the bearing cannot move any further.